 The Government announced, through its commitment to sport, healthy lifestyle and community enrichment, their intention to spend over £450 million on improving physical education (PE) and sport in primary schools initially over the 3 academic years: 2013-14, 2014-15 and 2015-16.
-This funding was extended to cover the 2016-17 academic year and doubled to cover 2017-18 academic year.
+This funding was extended to cover the 2016-17 academic year and doubled from September 2017 to date.

 The PE and sport premium is designed to help primary schools improve the quality of the PE and sport activities they offer their pupils.

 - Schools with 16 or fewer eligible pupils receive £1000 per pupil.

 - Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.